-The Watson Institute is hiring a full-time support therapist at Friendship Academy, a special education school for children with emotional and behavioral disorders.
+The Watson Institute is hiring a full-time support therapist at Friendship Academy, a special education school for children with emotional and behavioral disorders located 4 miles east of Pittsburgh, PA.
 The support therapist is responsible for overall maintenance of a safe, comfortable, and nurturing school environment.

 - Support the classroom therapists in the safe management of the classroom environment.